zolkocarbon/exceptional-realty/README.md

 # Description

-This is an example site for the Intro Front-End Web Development Course at the FlatIron School
+This is an example site for the Intro Front-End Web Development Course at the FlatIron School.

 # Contact